NataliaLamberova/NataliaLamberova.github.io/_pages/about.md

 I have conducted various field research in Russia, funded by Emory Univeristy, Indiana University, St Petersburg University, and Moscow Higher School of Economics.
 Before starting my PhD program at UCLA, I was a research fellow at the Center for the Study of Institutions and Development (2013-14) and a lecturer at the Department of Political Science at Higher School of Economics in Moscow (2010-13).
 I received *“The Best Lecturer of the Political Science Department”* Award in 2012.
 I also was a visiting research fellow at Russian & East European Institute at Indiana University.

 I am on the 2018-19 Job Market.
-I will presents results of my disseration project at the APSA meeting in Boston.
+I will present results of my disseration project at the APSA meeting in Boston.